Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Proof of Convergence Analysis

 We show the details of convergence analysis for cross-layer gradients. $W^{l_i}_{t,e}$ are the weights from the layers which need cross-layer gradients at round $t$ of the local step $e$.
 To simplify the notations, we use $W_{t,e}$ instead of $W^{l_i}_{t,e}$.

 \begin{lemma} \text{(Per Round Progress.)} Suppose our functions satisfy Assumption~\ref{ass:L-smooth} and Assumption~\ref{ass:unbiased_gradients}.
-The expectation of a loss function of any arbitrary clients at communication round $t$ after $E$ local steps is bounded as,
+The expectation of a loss function of any arbitrary clients at communication round $t$ after $E$ local steps are bounded as,

 \end{lemma}

 \textit{Proof.}

 Considering an arbitrary client, we omit the client index $i$ in this lemma.
 Let $W_{t,e+1}=W_{t,e}-\eta g_{t,e}$, we have